 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 When I started taking pictures underwater, these pretty little sea slugs (much sexier than our gray and sluggish slugs) became my favorite subject.

 Their incredible palette of colors and patterns, their delicate toupee of serrated gills are a treat for macro lovers.
 But you must have the eye, to locate them, on the wall of a reef or between two tufts of coral ...

-Some nudibranchs are tiny, smaller than the fingernail.
-Others are "giants" who can reach 10 to 15 centimeters.
-On average, they are about the same size as the land slugs.
-But they are so much more photogenic! ! !
+Some nudibranchs are tiny, smaller than a fingernail.
+Others are "giants" that can grow to 10 to 15 centimetres.
+On average, they are about the same size as land slugs.
+But they are so much more photogenic!!!

 The nudibranchs of Alor

-I enjoyed it again during my stay in Alor last July.
-Indonesia is truly a fabulous playground for sub photographers! ! !
+I had another great time during my stay in Alor last July.
+Indonesia really is a fabulous playground for sub photographers!!